Tom Morello: Reunions

 On April 29, 2007, Rage Against the Machine reunited at the Coachella Music Festival.
 The band played in front of an EZLN backdrop to the largest crowds of the festival.
-The performance was initially thought to be a one-off, but this turned out not to be the case.
-The band played seven more shows in the United States in 2007 (including their first non-festival concert in seven years at the Alpine Valley Music Theater in East Troy, Wisconsin), and in January 2008, they played their first shows outside the US since re-forming as part of the Big Day Out Festival in Australia and New Zealand.
+The performance was initially thought to be a one-off, but the band played seven more shows in 2007 and in January 2008 played their first shows outside the US since re-forming, as part of the Big Day Out Festival in Australia and New Zealand.
 In August 2008 they headlined nights at the Reading and Leeds festivals.

 The band has since continued to tour around the world, headlining many large festivals in Europe and the United States, including Lollapalooza in Chicago.
-In 2008 the band also played shows in Denver, Colorado and Minneapolis, Minnesota to coincide with the Democratic National Convention and Republican National Convention, respectively.
+In 2008 the band also played shows in Denver, Colorado, and Minneapolis, Minnesota, to coincide with the Democratic National Convention and Republican National Convention, respectively.
 In July 2011, Rage Against the Machine played at L.A.
-Rising, a concert formed by the band in Los Angeles, in which they headlined and played with other artists including Muse and Rise Against.
+Rising, a concert formed by the band in Los Angeles, in which they headlined and played with other artists, including Muse and Rise Against.

-On November 1, 2019, it was reported that Rage Against the Machine were reuniting for their first shows in nine years in the spring of 2020, including two appearances at that year's Coachella Valley Music and Arts Festival.
-The summer 2020 planned tour was postponed due to the COVID-19 pandemic.
+On November 1, 2019, it was reported that Rage Against the Machine were reuniting for their first shows in nine years in spring 2020, including two appearances at that year's Coachella Valley Music and Arts Festival.
+The planned summer 2020 tour was postponed due to the COVID-19 pandemic.
+The rescheduled tour began in July 2022, but remaining tour dates in North America and Europe needed to be postponed after De la Rocha tore his left Achilles’ tendon.
+In 2024, Wilk announced that the band would no longer be touring or performing live.

 Audioslave (2001–2007, 2017)

 After de la Rocha left Rage Against the Machine, the remaining bandmates began collaborating with former Soundgarden vocalist Chris Cornell at the suggestion of producer Rick Rubin.
 The new group was first rumored to be called the Civilian Project, but the name Audioslave was confirmed before their first album was released.

 The band released their eponymous debut album on November 19, 2002.
 It was a critical and commercial success, attaining triple-platinum status.

 The band released their second album, Out of Exile, on May 24, 2005.
 It debuted at number 1 on the Billboard charts and attained platinum status.
 In the same year, they released a DVD documenting their trip as the first American rock band to play a free show in Cuba.
 The band's third album, Revelations, was released in the fall of 2006.
 As of February 15, 2007, Audioslave had broken up as a result of frontman Cornell's departure due to "irresolvable personality conflicts".
 The band reunited with Zack de la Rocha and resumed their previous band, Rage Against the Machine.

-Audioslave reunited for only one show in January 2017, and there were talks about a reunion tour.
+Audioslave reunited for one show in January 2017, and there were talks about a reunion tour.
 However, Cornell's death on May 18, 2017, eliminated such possibility.